-Term Definition Dependent child A child under age 18; or A child age 18 21 who is a full time attudent.
-A child age 18-21 who is a full time student and claimed as a dependent on the parent's tax return
+Term Definition Dependent child A child under age 18; or A child age 18-21 who is a full time student and claimed as a dependent on the parent's tax return

 Remained in the U.S. continuously The person was not out of the U.S. for longer than 30 days at a time AND the total of all time out of the U.S. is not more than 90 days.
 Military connection Is a member of the U.S. Armed Forces on active duty; Is an honorably discharged veteran of the U.S. Armed Forces; Is the spouse or dependent child of an honorably discharged veteran or active duty member of the U.S. Armed Forces; or Is the widow or surviving dependent child of an honorably discharged veteran or active duty member of the U.S. Armed Forces.